youtube/cobalt/cobalt/site/docs/development/setup-android.md

 ## Building/running/debugging (Android Studio IDE)

-1. Manually run `cobalt/build/gyp_cobalt android-x86` in a shell.
+1. Manually run `cobalt/build/gn.py -p android-x86` in a shell.
 (You should do this after each time you sync your repo)
 1. From the initial setup above, you should have opened the Android Studio project checked in at `starboard/android/apk`.